-The Amazon rainforest is home to 10% of the world’s species, generates 20% of global oxygen, and creates half of its own rain through an intricate water cycle dynamic.
+The Amazon rainforest is home to 10% of the world’s species, generates significant amounts of global oxygen, and creates half of its own rain through an intricate water cycle dynamic.

 It’s a natural system that’s a world unto itself — and it faces potentially catastrophic levels of deforestation under the new administration of Brazil’s president-elect Jair Bolsonaro, who has vowed to allow industrial interests to have more access to the forest.